 Costume designers create the look of each character by designing clothes and accessories the actors will wear in performance.
 Depending on their style and complexity, costumes may be made, bought, revamped out of existing stock or rented.

-The shapes, colors and textures that a costume designer chooses make an immediate and powerful visual statement to the audience.
+The shapes, colors and textures that a designer chooses make an immediate and powerful visual statement to the audience.
 Creative collaboration among the costume designer, the director and the set and lighting designers ensures that the costumes are smoothly integrated into the production as a whole.

 Stage costumes can provide audiences with information about a character's occupation, social status, gender, age, sense of style and tendencies towards conformity or individualism.
 As well, costumes can: